 URL Bibliography - Your published works bibliography must be submitted as a URL link

-Please submit three one page letters of recommendation from persons qualified to comment on your educational qualifications, research abilities, potential, and future teaching capabilities.
+Three (1-2 pages each at maximum) letters of recommendation from persons qualified to comment on your educational qualifications, research abilities, potential, and future teaching capabilities.

 **Please note that a notification will be sent to the recommender with instructions to upload their letter once your application is submitted**

-- submit a W-8 form (Non-U.S. residents) or W-9 form (U.S. Residents).
+- submit a W-8 form (Non-U.S. residents) or W-9 form (U.S. Residents)

-It is the standard policy of the AAOF that program recipients who receive a travel stipend as part of their award cannot receive a second or duplicate travel stipend from the Foundation or its affiliate, the AAO.
+It is the standard policy of the Foundation that program recipients who receive a travel stipend as part of their award cannot receive a second or duplicate travel stipend from the Foundation or its affiliate, the AAO.

 For further information contact:

-Orlando, FL 32803, USA
+Orlando, FL 32801